 4 cm of textual material and 4 photographs

-The Christian Fellowship Church in Lanigan, Sask., held it’s first service on the morning of Nov.
+The Christian Fellowship Church in Lanigan, Sask., held its first service on the morning of Nov.
 5th, 1972, in St. Patricks Catholic Church with 13 in attendance.
 This was a project of the Mennonite Brethren Mission of Saskatchewan.
-The building itself was soon moved to Lanigan from 7 miles west of Leroy by the Christian and Missionary Alliance and was purchased by Mennonite Brethren Missions in 1972.
+The building itself had been moved to Lanigan from 7 miles west of Leroy by the Christian and Missionary Alliance and was purchased by Mennonite Brethren Missions in 1972.

 Lawrence and Martha Redekopp were asked to serve as Interim Pastors.
 They agreed and spent the first nine months driving in from Saskatoon to hold 2 services each Sunday.
-By spring of 1973 they had accepted the invitation to become full-time pastors, and moved to Lanigan.
+By spring 1973, they had accepted the invitation to become full-time pastors and moved to Lanigan.

 By their 10th anniversary, the little church, with seating capacity of 100 was full.
 The Sunday School facilities were taxed to the limit.
-After much prayer and discussion a decision was made to build a new building to seat 250 people.
-The first service in the new sanctuary was held on September 1982.
+After much prayer and discussion, a decision was made to build a new building to seat 250 people.
+The first service in the new sanctuary was held in September 1982.

 The language of worship is English.

 Scope and Content

 This fonds consists of historical notes about Christian Fellowship Church and the bulletins from worship services.